 All children should have two reading books which they choose themselves and read either to themselves or with parents.

 One of these is a matched book selected by the teacher and one is a personal choice..

+Children who have been identified as needing the support of a Phonics programme will have a matched Read Write Inc Phonically Decodable book to read.
+The Teaching Assistant who leads the Phonics intervention will support the children in the choice of their book to ensure it matches the sounds they have been learning.
+Children should be encouraged to reread this book several times to build fluency and confidence.

-These matched books should be age appropriate and marked with a coloured sticker.
-Year 3 - Brown Sticker Year 4 - Grey Sticker
+Children not on the Phonic Intervention should choose a matched books which is age appropriate and marked with a coloured sticker.

-- Year 4 Grey Sticker Year 5 - Blue Sticker - Year 6 Dark Red Sticker
+Year 3 - Brown Sticker Year 4 - Grey Sticker Year 5 - Blue Sticker

+Year 6 - Dark Red Sticker

 Personal choice books might come from the school library or from home.
+We value both books as being just as important.